PeterPenev/Movies-Catalog-Web/README.md

    Users can register as user of web application.

 - <b>Administration Part</b><br>
-   Administrators can:
+   Administrator can:

 1.  use complete functionality of web application
-2.  create movies, actors, genres
+2.  create movie, actor, genre
-3.  update and edit movies and actors
+3.  update and edit movie and actor
 4.  add genre to movie
 5.  add actor to movie
-6.  promote other users to be administrators
+6.  promote other user to be administratora

-- <b>Public part visible without authentication</b><br>
+- <b>Public part</b><br>
-   You can:

-1.  search for movies, actors and other users
+1.  search for movie, actor and other user
-2.  read reviews and browse to genres
+2.  read reviews and browse movies using genres filter

-- <b>Private part visible without authentication</b><br>
+- <b>Private part visible with authentication</b><br>
    User can:

 1.  add review